WTQ1234/WTQ1234.github.io/_pages/personal_game_project.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

+This page shows my personal game project.

+In most of them, I do some design job.

 {% include base_path %}

 {% for post in site.personal_game_project reversed %}